Furnace Repair in DE, PA, & MD

 We get asked in emails, on the phone, and in-home repair service calls, “Is it time to replace my furnace?”
 Customers fear the financial costs associated with replacing a furnace.
-We understand their concern but there comes a time when the pain of repair costs and skyrocketing heating bills is greater than purchasing a brand new energy-efficient furnace.
-So when is the best time to repair and when is the best time to replace it?
+We understand their concern, but there comes a time when the pain of repair costs and skyrocketing heating bills is greater than purchasing a brand-new energy-efficient furnace.
+So when is the best time to repair it, and when is the best time to replace it?

-Pay attention to these oil or natural gas furnaces in warning signs before you experience a no-heat emergency on a freezing cold night.
-This is the worst time for you to call a heating tech in DE, PA, and MD to assess your failing or faulty heating system.
+Pay attention to these oil or natural gas furnaces in warning signs before you experience a no-heat emergency on a cold night.
+This is the worst time to call a DE, PA, and MD heating tech to assess your failing or faulty heating system.
 It’s better to be prepared.
 Here are some “warning signs” to consider replacing your aging and faulty furnace.